Saw Mya Aye Kyi: Later career

 Saw Mya Aye Kyi worked as a music teacher (pantya) until World War II, and tutored at the Yangon Music and Art School from 1953 to 1958.
 She was awarded the title of Alinkar Kyawswa by the government of Myanmar in 1952, honoring her contributions to the field of music.
 In 1954 she became the only person in Myanmar to receive an honorary Bachelor of Arts in the field of fine arts from the University of Yangon.

-She worked for the History Commission as a music research fellow in 1962, and as a member of the MRTV Mahāgīta music scrutiny board.
+She worked for the History Commission as a music research fellow in 1962, and as a member of the Myanmar Radio and Television Mahāgīta music scrutiny board.
 She also served as chairwoman of the Myanmar Musical Instrument Federation.
 She continued to teach the Mahāgīta until her death.
 Tin Tin Mya was one of her students.

 Death

 Saw Mya Aye Kyi died on February 10, 1968, in Yangon.
 Her hands and lips were gilded in accordance with tradition.